A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Computational experiments

 During the initial exploring stage, both the reward and satisfied demand remained at lower levels.
 As seen in Figure \ref{Fig-off-con}c and d, the agent frequently exhausted the available rolling stock in the early steps of the episode.
-In most cases, the agent only utilized the flexible rolling stock to operate within the first 350 time steps, resulting in failure to handle subsequent arriving trains.
+In most cases, the agent only used the flexible rolling stock to operate within the first 350 time steps, resulting in failure to handle subsequent arriving trains.
 This inadequate action plan led to potential overcrowding during the evening peak hours.
-Then, as epsilon decay and interaction increase, the agent interacted with the environment and received feedback.
+Then, as epsilon decay in the transition stage, the agent interacted with the environment and received feedback.
 Over time, the agent learned the importance of preserving trains and made better use of the rolling stock.
 Consequently, the agent gradually became capable of effectively managing the entire episode, strategically conserving trains until the end of the day ($Time = 1440$).
-This improvement was reflected in the increased total reward and satisfied demand, as well as the decreased maximum in-station crowdedness.
-In summary, during the initial exploring phase, the agent lacked an understanding of the long-term benefits and urgency associated with dispatching trains.
+This improvement was reflected in the increased episode reward and satisfied demand, as well as the decreased maximum in-station crowdedness.
+In summary, during the exploring phase, the agent lacked an understanding of the long-term benefits and urgency associated with dispatching trains.
 As a result, it frequently depleted the available rolling stock before the episode ended, or even before the evening peak hours, demonstrating a short-sighted strategy.
 This behavior had the potential to cause overcrowding during later hours and was rendered helpless due to the wasted resources.
 We consider the end of the \textit{first half} of the exploring stage to be reached when the agent learned to save rolling stock until the episode concluded ($Episodes \in [0,1300]$) .
 During the first half, the agent was exploring an unfamiliar and dynamic environment until it gained a comprehensive understanding of the entire time-variant conditions.
 The agent's strategy is transitioned from aggressive to conservative in the first half.
 In certain aspects, we can acknowledge that the agent demonstrates capability in finding feasible solutions during this stage.
-It has managed to devise strategies to handle the long-term disrupted conditions and avoid in-station overcrowding during that period.
-However, the quality of the solutions is not yet satisfactory and convergence, as only approximately 15\% of the demand is being met, and there are instances where rolling stock remains undeployed.